-In addition, there are other companies developing biologic therapies for the treatment of other anemia indications that we may also seek to pursue in the future, including anemia of MDS.
-For example, Acceleron Pharma Inc. and its partner Celgene Corporation ("Celgene") announced in June 2019 that the U.S. FDA accepted Celgene's Biologics License Application ("BLA") for luspatercept for the treatment of adult patients with very low to intermediate risk of MDS-associated anemia who have ring sideroblasts and require red blood cell transfusions for regular review, and beta-thalassemia-associated anemia who require red blood cell transfusions for priority review, with the target action dates of April 2020 and December 2019, respectively.
-Celgene's marketing approval application for luspatercept has also been accepted by the European Union ("EU"), and a luspatercept Phase 2 study started in Japan.
+In addition, there are other companies developing or that have developed biologic therapies for the treatment of other anemia indications that we may also seek to pursue in the future, including anemia of MDS.
+For example, Acceleron Pharma, Inc., in partnership with Celgene Corporation, a Bristol-Myers Squibb company ("Celgene"), developed Reblozyl® (luspatercept), a protein therapeutic.
+Reblozyl was approved for treatment of anemia in adult patients with \(\beta\)-thalassemia in November 2019, and in April 2020 for treatment of anemia failing an ESA therapy and requiring two or more red blood cell transfusions over eight weeks in adult patients with very low- to intermediate-risk MDS with ring sideroblast or with myelodysplastic or myeloproliferative neoplasm with ring sideroblasts and thrombocytosis.
+Acceleron expects an EMA decision on the Marketing Authorization Application ("MAA") in the second half of 2020.
+In Japan, Celgene started a luspatercept Phase 2 study in May 2019.
+We may face competition for patient recruitment, enrollment for clinical trials, and potentially in commercial sales.
 There may also be new therapies for renal-related diseases that could limit the market or level of reimbursement available for roxadustat if and when it is commercialized.

 In China, locally manufactured epoetin alfa are offered by Chinese pharmaceutical companies such as EPIAO marketed by 3SBio Inc. as well as more than 15 other local manufacturers.
-We may also face competition by HIF-PH inhibitors from other companies such as Akebia, Bayer, and GSK, which was authorized by the NMPA to conduct trials in China to support its ex-China regulatory filings.
-Furthermore, while it is too early to understand how the NMPA will implement its recently approved guidelines to allow multinational companies to use their ex-China clinical data in their NDAs in China, these guidelines could in theory allow competitors to accelerate their NDA applications in China.
-Akebia announced in December 2015 that it has entered into a development and commercialization partnership with Mitsubishi Tanabe for its HIF-PH inhibitor vadadustat in Japan, Taiwan, South Korea, India, and certain other countries in Asia, and announced in April 2017 an expansion of their U.S. collaboration with Otsuka to add markets, including China.
-Two Chinese domestic companies, Jiangsu Hengrui Medicine Co., Ltd. and Guangdong Sunshine Health Investment Co., Ltd., have announced they also secured the NMPA approval to conduct clinical trials for their respective HIF-PH inhibitors.
-3SBio Inc. has recently filed an IND for its HIF-PH inhibitor with the NMPA.
+We may also face competition by HIF-PH inhibitors from other companies such as Akebia, Bayer, and GSK, which was authorized by the National Medical Products Administration ("NMPA") to conduct trials in China to support its ex-China regulatory filings.
+Two domestic companies, Jiangsu Hengrui Medicine Co., Ltd. and Guandong Sunshine Health Investment Co., Ltd, have been permitted by the NMPA to conduct clinical trials for CKD anemia patients both on dialysis and not on dialysis, and 3SBio Inc. has submitted a clinical trial application to the NMPA to initiate trials for their HIF-PH inhibitor.
+Another domestic company, China Medical System, in-licensed desidustat, a compound that is currently in Phase 3 trials in India, from Zydus Cadila for greater China in January 2020.
+Akebia announced in December 2015 that it had entered into a development and commercialization partnership with Mitsubishi Tanabe Pharmaceutical Corporation for its HIF-PH inhibitor vadadustat in Japan, Taiwan, South Korea, India and certain other countries in Asia, and announced in April 2017 an expansion of their U.S. collaboration with Otsuka to add markets, including China.
+3SBio Inc. announced in 2016 its plan to begin a Phase 1 clinical trial of a HIF-PH inhibitor for the China market.

-The first biosimilar ESAs, Pfizer's Retacrit® (epoetin zeta), entered the U.S. market in November 2018.
-Market penetration of Retacrit® (epoetin zeta) and the potential addition of other biosimilar ESAs, currently under development, may alter the competitive and pricing landscape of anemia therapy in DD-CKD patients under the end stage renal disease bundle.
-The patents for Amgen's epoetin alfa, EPOGEN, expired in 2004 in the EU, and the final material patents in the U.S. expired in May 2015.
-Several biosimilar versions of currently marketed ESAs are available for sale in the EU, China and other territories.
+The first biosimilar ESA, Pfizer's Retacrit® (epoetin zeta), entered the U.S. market in November 2018.
+Market penetration of Retacrit and the potential addition of other biosimilar ESAs currently under development may alter the competitive and pricing landscape of anemia therapy in CKD patients on dialysis under the ESRD bundle.
+The patents for Amgen's EPOGEN® (epoetin alfa) expired in 2004 in Europe, and the final material patents in the U.S. expired in May 2015.
+Several biosimilar versions of currently marketed ESAs are available for sale in Europe, China and other territories.
 In the U.S., a few ESA biosimilars are currently under development.
 Sandoz, a division of Novartis, markets Binocrit® (epoetin alfa) in Europe and may file a biosimilar BLA in the U.S.